waitinfuture/emapreduce/intl.en-US/Cluster types/Hadoop cluster/Component authorization/Hive authorization.md

 # Hive authorization

 Hive has two authorization modes: one based on storageand the other based on SQL standards.
-For more information, see Hive's [Authorization guide](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+Authorization).

 **Note:** Both means of authorization can be configured at the same time without conflict.